Annoraaq/grid-engine/examples/8-directions-following.markdown

 ---
 layout: default
 title: Following
-parent: Examples
+parent: Examples (8 directions)
 ---

 # Following

-**Press the arrow keys to move.** This demo demonstrates how you can make a character follow another character.
+**Press the arrow keys to move.** This demo demonstrates how you can make a character follow another character using 8 directions.

 <div id="game"></div>